EVF-SAM: Early Vision-Language Fusion for Text-Prompted Segment Anything Model

 \subsection{Datasets and Metrics}

-\mypara{Datasets.} We mainly conduct the experiments on RefCLEF~\cite{referit}, RefCOCO, RefCOCO+~\cite{refcoco/+, referit}, and RefCOCOg~\cite{refcocog, refcocog2}.
-Specifically, RefCOCOg contains longer expressions which are manually annotated.
-Except for RefCOCO+, all datasets include geometric expression~(\eg, `\textit{on the left}').
+\mypara{Datasets.} We mainly conduct the experiments on RefCLEF~\citep{referit}, RefCOCO, RefCOCO+~\citep{refcoco/+, referit}, and RefCOCOg~\citep{refcocog, refcocog2}.
+Specifically, RefCOCO+ excludes geometric expression~(\eg, `\textit{on the left}'), while RefCOCOg contains longer expressions~(8 words per prompt on average).
 Among different splits of testing datasets, `testA' is human-centric, while `testB' aims for common objects.